 Construction Specification means a construction specification for inclusion within a construction contract, bid or project document, but does not include customisable specification templates.

-Contract Start Date means the date on which the Order Form is executed in accordance with clause 2.1, unless otherwise set out in the Order Form.
+Contract Start Date means the date on which the Contract is executed in accordance with clause 2.1.

 Contract means these Terms and Conditions together with the Order Form.